gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 ## RGB LEDs

 RGB LEDs are LED's which have three diodes inside them, one red, one green, and one blue.
-Whats cool with these is, when controlled correctly, they can produce almost any visible colour (remember primary colours in science class?).
+Whats neat with these is, when controlled correctly they can produce almost any visible colour (remember primary colours in science class?).

 RGBs usually have at least four pins, one each for one side of the red, green, and blue diodes (either all anode or all cathode), and a common which connects all three of the other sides of the diodes.
 They are more complicated to control than a normal LED, normally requiring 3 different PWM signals, and a bit of firmware to calculate the appropriate duty cycles.

 You can get RGD LEDs which already have the control and drive circuitry (e.g. the constant current source) for the LEDs inside them.
 These are normally connected to a microcontroller via a digital communication bus (e.g. [SPI](/electronics/communication-protocols/spi-communication-protocol)), or sometimes a custom protocol).

-One popular example, the WS8211, uses it's own custom communications protocol running at 800kHz.
+One popular example, the Worldsemi WS8211, uses it's own custom communications protocol running at 800kHz.

-{{% figure src="ws2811-rgb-led-front-and-back-photo.png" width="500" caption="The WS2811, a popular RGD LED, with integrated controller and drive circuitry (constant current supply).
+{{% figure ref="fig-ws2811-rgb-led-front-and-back-photo" src="ws2811-rgb-led-front-and-back-photo.png" width="500" caption="The WS2811, a popular RGD LED, with integrated controller and drive circuitry (constant current supply).
 Communicates via a custom 800kHz protocol to a microcontroller." %}}

+Overview of Worldsemi's RGB LED product offering:

+* WS8211: LED driver IC, no-built in LEDs.
+* WS2812: Combined RGB LED and driver IC.
+* WS2812b: Upgraded version of the WS2812.
+This includes added reverse polarity protection, higher brightness and colour uniformity, better pinout, better heat dissipation (lower junction to case thermal resistance)[^worldsemi-ws2812-vs-ws2812b].

 ## UV LEDs